asteriskzie/bambangshop/README.md

 3. Postman is helpful to test the API endpoints.
 I like the simple & user-friendly interface, it serves the very purpose of testing the API endpoints with just button clicks.
 We also could specify the params, auth, and headers easily.

 #### Reflection Publisher-3
+1. Push model
+2. The disadvantages of using pull model for the observer pattern would be that the subscribers need to regularly check for updates from the publisher, being inefficient and resource-intensive.
+It is also possible that there is an update from the publisher that the subscriber misses becauses it hasn't pulled the data yet.
+However, the advantage of using the pull model is that the subscribers can control when they want to receive updates.
+When updates are needed, the subscriber can pull the data from the publisher.
+3. If we don't use multi-threading notification process, the notification will be delivered from publisher to subscriber sequentially (one by one) and might take a long time if there are many subscribers.
+This will cause a delay in the notification delivery process.